Yichuan0712/11785-TCR/README.md

     |  `----.|  `--'  | |  |\   |     |  |     |  |\  \----./  _____  \   |  |     |  `----.|  |\  \----.
      \______| \______/  |__| \__|     |__|     | _| `._____/__/     \__\  |__|      \______|| _| `._____|

-# ContraTCR: A Guide to Training and Predicting TCR-Epitope Binding
+# ContraTCR: Predicting TCR-Epitope Binding Specificity Using Fine-Tuned Protein Language Models and a Contrastive Learning Approach

 Welcome to **ContraTCR**, a tool designed for training and predicting T-cell receptor (TCR) and epitope binding using contrastive learning techniques.
 This guide will walk you through the steps required to run the project, from training the model to making predictions.